August Round Up

 “Hareli” Festival is one of most important festival in Chhattisgarh and the day is declared a state holiday in Chhattisgarh.
 The word ‘Hareli’ is gotten from the Hindi word ‘Haryali’ which means greenery.
 It is celebrated in the month of Shravan.
-During this time the farmers of Chhattisgarh worship their equipment’s used for farming and cows.
-During the Hareli festival the people of Chhattisgarh place branches of Neem tree on the entrance of their houses. hop over to this website Celebration took place in all the family homes of SOS Children’s Village Raipur, where mother, children and coworkers participated and rejoiced the festival with traditional Chhattisgarhi food prepared from rice and rice flour.
+During this time, the farmers of Chhattisgarh worship their equipment’s used for farming and cows.
+During the Hareli festival the people of Chhattisgarh place branches of the Neem tree on the entrance of their houses.
+Celebration took place in all the family homes of SOS Children’s Village Raipur, where mothers, children and coworkers participated and rejoiced in the festival with traditional Chhattisgarhi food prepared from rice and rice flour.

 2 – Cyclone Fani tree plantation drive in SOS Bhubaneswar

 A massive plantation drive was held in SOS CV Bhubaneswar.
 Children, SOS Mothers and co-workers proudly planted 300 fruit bearing trees in collaboration with Pidilite India (Fevicol India) in the campus.
 Trees like Gauva, Litchi, Custard apple, Pomegranate and Mango were planted in the campus with huge zeal and enthusiasm.
 The drive was also focused on the participation of new children at village as per new child entry program.
 The trees were given name as per the name of child.
 Importance of plantation and tips on caring for trees was shared with the children.

 3 – 30th Tara Ali Baig Memorial Lecture – “Digital Shift & Future Of Children, Youth & Society”